Viole Falushe, the Demon Prince, speaks:

 — Jack Vance, The Palace of Love (1967)

 Hating on modules seems to be a common thing.
 Not just specific modules, but the abstract idea of them.
 I agree that many modules have problems.
 Many modules are so poorly laid out for actual use that it almost makes more sense to build something from scratch than to try using them at the table.
 Many classic AD&D modules fall into this category for me, with their huge wall-of-text room descriptions.
 However, even hard to use modules can also be read like literature and mined for ideas.
-James Raggi said it well in his introduction to Hammers of the God:
+Additionally, there is the benefit of getting out of your own head, at least to some degree:

 Being quotations from A Princess of Mars.